aws-samples/serverless-samples/queue-based-ingestion/python-cdk/README.md

 aws cognito-idp initiate-auth --auth-flow USER_PASSWORD_AUTH --client-id <cognito user pool application client id> --auth-parameters USERNAME=<username>,PASSWORD=<password>
 ```

-## Manually deploy the sample application
+## Manually Deploy The Sample Application

-**\*Note:**: Before deploying application manually first time you will need to deploy shared Cognito stack, see previous section for details.
+**\*Note:**: Before deploying application manually first time you will need to deploy shared Amazon Cognito stack, see previous section for details.

 To build and deploy your application for the first time, run the following in your shell: